 Loong and Pa: Uncle and aunt, in that order.
 Refers to people who are older than your parents.

 Na and Ah: Uncle and aunt as well, however this one isn’t limit to a gender and is interchangeable.
 Refers to those that are younger that your parents.
 Here’s the tricky part, however.
-“Ah” is used with those that are younger than your mother while “Na” is used with those that are older than your father.
+“Ah” is used with those that are younger than your mother while “Na” is used with those that are younger than your father.
 I switched to simple Aunts and Uncles for my newer subs.